 The average daily budget for a Florida road trip is between $150-$200 (ouch…) – this includes gas, a rental car, lodging, food, drink, and entry fees.

 - Lodging will be one of your largest expenses on your road trip.
 Real estate here is very expensive and hotels will take a chunk of change from your budget.
 Be sure to stay in hostels and camps to save money.
+Another great option is to stay at one of the epic Airbnbs in Florida.

 - Gas is relatively cheap in Florida but can still end up costing you quite a bit due to distances.
 It’s very difficult to gauge how much gas you will actually need, so it’s very important to be flexible with this expense.
 Try and stick to a budget by following planned road trips.